 A nursing home advocate can make a huge difference in the quality of life for…

-Are your medical and legal directives in place in the event you develop dementia?
+If you have a loved one with a disability, it’s important to have a proper estate plan that ensures your loved one is taken care of.
+We help families with these important planning decisions and would be honored to discuss your particular situation and needs.
 Contact our Auburn office at 260-925-3738 to create a plan that harmonizes its moving parts, so the gears will work together and you will leave the legacy you intended.